dannykhant/adt-zoomcamp-playground/02-end-to-end/02-coding-interview/backend/README.md

 ## Running Tests

-Run the unit tests using `pytest`:
+Run the tests (including unit and integration tests) using `pytest`:

 ```bash
 # Using uv